SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 What is a differential diagnosis?

-An important step in making a differential diagnosis is to make a list of all the possible conditions that you might have.
+To make a diagnosis, your provider first creates a list of all the possible conditions that could explain your symptoms.
 This is your differential diagnosis list.
-Your provider will base your list on your specific:
+Your provider will base the list on your specific:

 • Symptoms